Stew-McD/T-reX/docs/source/FutureScenarios.rst

 FutureScenarios
 ===============

-The `FutureScenarios` module is an integral part of the WasteAndMaterialFootprint project, enabling the creation of future scenario databases.
+The `FutureScenarios` module is an integral part of the T-reX project, enabling the creation of future scenario databases.
 It leverages the `premise <https://github.com/polca-project/premise>`_ Python package to generate future scenario databases based on integrated assessment models (IAMs) for brightway2 projects.

 Configuration
 -------------